jb-smoker/avx-field-lab-costiq/README.md

-azure_account | The label given to the `Azure` account credential in the Aviatrix Controller gcp_account| The label given to the `GCP` account credential in the Aviatrix Controller oci_account | The label given to the `OCI` account credential in the Aviatrix Controller
+azure_account | The label given to the `Azure` account credential in the Aviatrix Controller gcp_account| The label given to the `GCP` account credential in the Aviatrix Controller oci_account | The label given to the `OCI` account credential in the Aviatrix Controller workload_password | Ssh password for the workload (traffic-generating) instances in each spoke oci_compartment_ocid | Compartment ocid in the `OCI` tenant configured in the `OCI` provider

 ## Notes